ThatLukaszGuy/YT-downloader/README.md

 Simple - Input Youtube Url, choose format and the video will be downloaded.

-This repo is just the source, you can build directly from source.
+This repo is just the source code, you can build directly from it.
 Tested only on Windows 10 but should work bug free on unix and unix-like systems.

 Trying to support as much video formats as possible